ariadne-cps/ariadne/README.md

 export LD_LIBRARY_PATH=/usr/local/lib
 ```

 The tutorials directory contains two CMake projects that rely on the installation of Ariadne.
-You can copy a project directory in any place on your file system and follow the instructions on the README file inside.
+You can copy a project directory in any place on your file system and follow the instructions on the README file inside to check that your installation was successful.

 ### Contribution guidelines ###